 Holmes Scholars Program

-Established in 1991, the American Association of Colleges for Teacher Education (AACTE) Holmes Scholars Program supports students from historically underrepresented communities enrolled in doctoral programs in education.
+Established in 1991, the American Association of Colleges for Teacher Education (AACTE) Holmes Scholars Program supports students enrolled in doctoral programs in education with a demonstrated commitment to improving the representation and supporting the development of historically underrepresented communities in the education professoriate or in leadership positions in education and education research fields.
 The goal of the program is to offer mentorship, peer support, professional development, and rich scholarly experiences to Scholars, who in turn, become an outstanding pool of candidates for future faculty and leadership positions.
-Since 2008, Purdue University’s College of Education has sponsored the Holmes Scholars Program as a means to support the retention and graduation of historically underrepresented students pursing a doctoral degree in education.
+Since 2008, Purdue University’s College of Education has sponsored the Holmes Scholars Program as a means to support the retention and graduation of doctoral students committed to improving the representation and development of historically underrepresented communities.

 For more information visit AACTE Holmes Scholars Program website.